 But buying your first home can be a reality.
 Effective planning for the future – combined with our tips for millennial homeownership in Australia – is a great place to start.

-Half of millennials are ‘very concerned’ about housing affordability, according to recent CoreLogic data.
+Half of the millennials are ‘very concerned’ about housing affordability, according to recent CoreLogic data.
 So why not get a helping hand with your deposit?

 First Home Owner Grants are available across Australia, ranging from $7,000 in the ACT to $26,000 in the Northern Territory, depending on your circumstances.
-Click here to see how much you could be entitled to.

 If you can’t afford a property in your dream location, try rentvesting.
 This enables you to purchase real estate in a cost-effective area, while you continue to rent somewhere more suited to your lifestyle, such as the inner city.